kuzudb/kuzudb.github.io/docs/client-apis/python-api/connection.md

 nav_order: 42
 ---
 ## Connection
 After the database instance has been created, users are expected to create a connection and issue queries through the connection.
-Connection can be created by `gdb.connection(db)`.

 ### Available APIs:
 #### `__init__(self: kuzu._kuzu.connection, database: kuzu._kuzu.database, num_threads: int = 0) -> None`